19hours/sg-statutes/Acts/Building Control Act.md

 (3) No qualified person shall issue any certification for the purposes of subsection (2)(b)(ii) unless he has taken all reasonable steps and exercised due diligence to ensure that the alternative solution in respect of which his certification is being sought satisfies the objectives and performance requirements that are prescribed by the building regulations in respect of the building works for which the alternative solution is to be applied.

-(4) Every qualified person who is appointed under section 8 or 11 to supervise the carrying out of any building works, or the geotechnical aspects of any underground building works, shall —
+(4) Every qualified person who is appointed under section 8 or 11 to supervise the carrying out of any building works, or the geotechnical aspects of any geotechnical building works, shall —

-(a) take all reasonable steps and exercise due diligence in supervising and inspecting the building works or underground building works, as the case may be, to ensure that those building works are being carried out in accordance with —
+(a) take all reasonable steps and exercise due diligence in supervising and inspecting the building works or geotechnical building works, as the case may be, to ensure that those building works are being carried out in accordance with —

 (i) the provisions of this Act;